Christopher-Lee Dos Santos: Last Broken Darkness

 In March 2014, dos Santos began writing his 2nd feature film, titled Last Broken Darkness.
 Principal photography started a year later on May 6, 2015, for a period of 27 shooting days.
 The film was shot entirely in Johannesburg South Africa, and stars Sean Cameron Michael, Brandon Auret, Brendan Murray and introduces newcomer Suraya Rose Santos.

 Awards

 Last Broken Darkness first played to a public audience in February 2017 at the Boston Sci-Fi film festival, the oldest and longest running genre film festival of its kind, which screens over 100 genre films during the 10-day festival.
 The film was well received, winning two awards, namely best performance for Sean Cameron Michael and best screenplay for dos Santos.

 In late 2017, at the SASC (South African Society of Cinematographers) awards dinner, the very prestigious Visible Spectrum award for best cinematography in a feature film, the highest accolade given by the SASC, was awarded to cinematographer William Collinson, for his exemplary work on Last Broken Darkness.
 Collinson worked extremely close with dos Santos during both pre production and production of the film, helping create the beautiful dystopian post apocalyptic world that dos Santos wanted his story to take place in.

+Release

+Last Broken Darkness was released in the United States on cinema and VOD platforms on October 29th, 2021, through distributor Vertical Entertainment.
+The film also received worldwide release through Europe and Asia via VOD and online streaming platforms such as AppleTv, Google Play Store, Amazon Prime etc.

+New York Times rated Last Broken Darkness as one of the top five films to stream upon its release in 2021.